LunAI-dev/data-science-lab/README.md

 ### 🔍 [Customer Churn Prediction (Retention Analytics)]
 A predictive model to estimate churn probability and recommend retention strategies.
-Trained with XGBoost, explained with SHAP — because transparency is just as important as accuracy.
+Trained with XGBoost, explained with SHAP; because transparency is just as important as accuracy.

 ---

 ### 🧠 [Signature & Biometric Recognition (Deep Learning)]
 CNN-based models for signature and biometric recognition.
-Developed with PyTorch and deployed using Docker and Keras — optimized for inference speed and scalability.
+Developed with PyTorch and deployed using Docker and Keras, optimized for inference speed and scalability.

 ---